 I am a sucker for New York-style cheesecake.
 It is the style that I used in both my Huckleberry Cheesecake and Apple Crumble Cheesecake recipes!
 But sometimes you don't need a whole slice of rich cheesecake.

-- Sour Cream - This softens the batter and helps make the cheesecake creamy.
+- Sour Cream - Unlike Philadelphia cheesecake, a New York cheesecake usually adds sour cream.
+This softens the batter and helps make the cheesecake creamy.

 - Graham Crackers - You can crush your graham crackers or buy graham cracker crumbs for a classic New York cheesecake crust.
 Or try Oreos, vanilla wafers, or ginger snaps for a twist on this recipe.